 Things in this kit are all in my travel bag.
-Most of it is in the PeakDesign 30L Backpack.
+Most of it is in the PeakDesign Travel Backpack (with the Podcast Gear as well).
 I love this gear.

 I think this is obvious.
 A phone, camera, computer, and overall communication device.
 Maybe I'll be cool enough one day to own one of those cool iPhone X line ones.